Code-Institute-Submissions/my_dash_app/README.md

 ##### My dashboard will measure the trends in CallDurations Times that employees spend on the phone
 ##### This is measured in seconds for higher accuracy

-##### The big graph is a zoom of the smaller graph so the user can analize the data more accuratly
+##### The big graph is a zoom of the smaller graph so the user can analyze the data more accuratly
 ##### The charts on the right are showing summery data for the data the user has selected

 ##### everytime the user observes the dates changing, it is a result of the user, by using the mouse as the cursor to brush in the input in the Context Graph